-(No standards exist that are locally applicable)

-B. Data Collection and Verification

-Acceptable Quality

-8. Local Program uses an electronic data management system (DMS).
-This has individual student records within a relational data base structure.
-The DMS incorporates NRS measures with common definitions and categories.
-Yes No 9.
-The DMS has error-checking functions used by Local Program staff (e.g., that identify out-of-range values and missing data).
-Yes No 10.
-Local Program utilizes state-approved standardized forms (electronic or paper) for collecting student information (e.g., intake, attendance, goal setting) that include all NRS measures with correct NRS definitions and categories.
-Yes No □ 11.
-Local Program follows state policy for recording contact hours that conform to NRS requirements, such as signed time sheets, signed timecards, or electronic time cards.
-Yes No 12.
-Local Program has staff with clear responsibility for data collection and data entry.
-Yes No □ 13.
-Local Program staff checks data for errors, utilizing the Diagnostic feature.
-Yes No 14.
-Local Program repairs data errors, according to state guidelines on changing data.
-Yes No
+A. Data Foundation and Structure (continued) Superior Quality 6.
+Local Program has provided a current version of the NRS Technical Yes No Assistance Guide for Performance Accountability under the Workforce Innovation and Opportunity Act online at https://nrsweb.org/sites/default/files/NRS-TA-Mar2021-508.pdf, which defines all measures on state student data to all appropriate staff.
+Yes No 7.
+Local Program is aware of the availability of state-provided continuous, additional technical assistance and resources on assessment, data П collection, and follow-up procedures (e.g. site visits, contact persons, manuals, online resources).
+Continue with Section B below.
+Exemplary Quality (No standards exist that are locally applicable) B. Data Collection and Verification Acceptable Quality 8.
+Local Program uses an electronic data management system (DMS).
+This Yes No П has individual student records within a relational data base structure. П The DMS incorporates NRS measures with common definitions and categories.
+9. The DMS has error-checking functions used by Local Program staff (e.g., Yes No that identify out-of-range values and missing data). П 10.
+Local Program utilizes state-approved standardized forms (electronic or Yes No paper) for collecting student information (e.g., intake, attendance, goal setting) that include all NRS measures with correct NRS definitions and categories.
+Yes 11.
+Local Program follows state policy for recording contact hours that No conform to NRS requirements, such as signed time sheets, signed timecards, or electronic time cards.
+12. Local Program has staff with clear responsibility for data collection and Yes No data entry.